 Graduate and Resident Assistantships are available.

-Loyola fields 18 NCAA Division I teams, 16 of which play in the Metro Atlantic Athletic Conference (MAAC), while women’s lacrosse plays in the Big East and men’s lacrosse plays in the Eastern College Athletic Conference (ECAC).
-Loyola will join the Patriot League beginning with the 2013-14 academic and athletic year.
+Loyola competes in the Patriot League, fielding teams in seven men's and nine women's sports.
 Athletic facilities include the 6,000-seat Ridley Athletic Complex, 2,100-seat Reitz Arena, 3,000-seat Diane Geppi-Aikens Field, and the Fitness and Aquatic Center, where the Swimming and Diving teams compete before a 500-seat spectator area in the Mangione Aquatic Center.

 Facts About Loyola